-Population and Housing Less than Significant Potentially with Less-than-Significant Mitigation Significant Impact Impact Incorporated No Impact Would the project: a.
+14 Population and Housing

+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wo ould the project: a.
 Induce substantial unplanned population growth in an area, either directly (e.g., by proposing new homes and businesses) or indirectly (e.g., through extension of roads or other infrastructure)? b.
 Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?